-- 5.1) For students without remission fees are payable upon enrolment. - 5.2) You will be entering a financial commitment to fees, regardless of how they are to be paid.
-There will be an initial 'cooling off' period of two weeks from your start date on the course.
+For learners without remission fees are payable upon enrolment.

+The learner will be entering a financial commitment to fees, regardless of how they are to be paid.
+There will be an initial 'cooling off' period of two weeks from the start date on the course.
 Should the learner decide to withdraw in this period, there will be a £50 cancellation fee.
-After this point you are responsible for the full cost of the course even if you make the decision not to continue. - 5.3) If the course fee is £350 or less or the course duration is 12 weeks or less then the full course fee including all exams and costs is payable at enrolment. - 5.4) Where course fees are over £350 and the course is more than 12 weeks in duration, these can be paid in instalments following a deposit at the point of enrolment.
-The instalments must be 5 monthly direct debits and the direct debit mandate must be completed at the point of enrolment. - 5.5) Sponsored students must provide an Employer/Sponsor authorisation form before their enrolment can be completed.
-Should the student's sponsor fail to pay all or part of the fees due, the student will remain liable for the invoice. - 5.6) The student must complete a direct debit mandate at the time of enrolment for all instalment plans.
-If a direct debit instalment defaults, the debt will become payable immediately and will be followed up through the debt proceedings. - 5.7) Boston College and the student can agree to suspend a learning aim while the student takes a break from learning.
-This allows the student to continue learning at a later date with the same eligibility that applied when they first started their learning aim.
-The College must have evidence that the student agrees to return and continue with the same learning aim to qualify for funding. - 5.8) All fees and debts are collectable by the College and the College will issue reminders to pay. - 5.9) The College reserves the right to take legal action where all other attempts to collect outstanding debts have failed and will engage debt collecting agencies to collect fees outstanding where all other recovery options have been exhausted. - 5.10) Where Boston College has to take legal action to collect outstanding debts all costs relating to legal proceedings and any other amounts which are ordered by the court must be paid in addition to the original debt. - 5.11) Students with outstanding fees may not sit exams, attend graduation ceremonies and may not enrol on new courses until these are settled. - 5.12) Any student that is in financial hardship should contact the College as soon as possible so that any support the College may be able to provide through its discretionary learner support fund can be explored.
+After this point the learner is responsible for the full cost of the course even if they make the decision not to continue.

+If the course fee is £350 or less or the course duration is 12 weeks or less then the full course fee including all exams and costs is payable at enrolment.

+Where course fees are over £350 and the course is more than 12 weeks in duration, these can be paid in instalments following a deposit at the point of enrolment.
+The instalments must be 5 monthly direct debits and the direct debit mandate must be completed at the point of enrolment.

+Sponsored learners must provide an Employer/Sponsor authorisation form before their enrolment can be completed.
+Should the learner's sponsor fail to pay all or part of the fees due, the learner will remain liable for the invoice.

+The learner must complete a direct debit mandate at the time of enrolment for all instalment plans.
+If a direct debit instalment defaults, the debt will become payable immediately and will be followed up through the debt proceedings.

+Boston College and the learner can agree to suspend a learning aim while the learner takes a break from learning.
+This allows the learner to continue learning at a later date with the same eligibility that applied when they first started their learning aim.
+The College must have evidence that the learner agrees to return and continue with the same learning aim to qualify for funding.

+All fees and debts are collectable by the College and the College will issue reminders to pay.

+The College reserves the right to take legal action where all other attempts to collect outstanding debts have failed and will engage debt collecting agencies to collect fees outstanding where all other recovery options have been exhausted.

+Where Boston College has to take legal action to collect outstanding debts all costs relating to legal proceedings and any other amounts which are ordered by the court must be paid in addition to the original debt.

+Learners with outstanding fees may not sit exams, attend graduation ceremonies and may not enrol on new courses until these are settled.

+Any learner that is in financial hardship should contact the College as soon as possible so that any support the College may be able to provide through its discretionary learner support fund can be explored.